abaumgarten42/Azure_Stuff/How_to_fix_Error_C0000034_Azure_VM_booting/README.md

 ## How to fix the error
 - You need a Azure Windows VM where the OS Disk could be attached as a Data Disk (for instance Repair01)
+- Make notes of the configuration of the affected VM, for instance:
+  - NIC and IP configuration
+  - Disk configuration
 - Delete the affected VM **but keep the OS-Disks and exiting Data Disks!**
 - Attach the OS Disk to a Azure Windows VM, for instance Repair01, as a Data Disk